GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-13.md

     api-common-java 1.7, the code was changed to instead call `Futures.transform(ListenableFuture, Function, Executor)`,
     which is not deprecated.
-The oldest version of api-common-java that can be used with Guava 26.0 or later is 1.7.0, because 1.6 and earlier refers to a deleted method.
-If api-common-java had moved to the new method even earlier (for example, if this had been done in 1.0.0), then more versions of api-common-java would be compatible with Guava 26.0 and later, making it easier to find compatible combinations of versions.
+The oldest version of api-common-java that can be used with Guava 26.0 or later is 1.7.0, because 1.6.0 and earlier refers to a deleted method.
+If api-common-java had moved to the new method even earlier (for example, if this had been done in 1.0.0), then more versions of api-common-java would be compatible with Guava 26.0 and later (1.0.0+ instead of 1.7.0+), making it easier to find compatible combinations of versions.